FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-05.md

-As the logic is not as straightforward as in other parts of MLRsearch algorithm, it is best defined using the following derived quantities.
+As the logic is not as straightforward as in other parts of MLRsearch algorithm, it is best defined using the following derived quantities (see subsections).
+Only the result of load classification (upper bound, lower bound, or undefined) is important, implementations do not need to track all 8 attributes.

-Load stat is the composite for one load and one target.
+Load stat is the composite defined for one load and one target.
-Set of load stats for one load an all targets is commonly called load stats.
+Set of load stats for one load an all targets is called load stats.

+Additional trial results may flip the load classification (between upper and lower bound).
+Changing from lower bound to undefined is not possible.
+Changing from upper bound to undefined is possible, but unlikely.

 ##### Long good duration sum